 I’ve been busy off and on in these two areas of industry during last year and I thought I’d post a little about the roto animation and illustrations I created for these projects.

 The roto animation was partially direct roto of live-action footage and some non-roto elements based on the said footage.
 I was involved in designing the style of the animation and executing the animation itself – the real challenge was changing the features of the man’s face and hair to fit the character requirements for the final video.
 In the live-action footage that I used, the actor had longer hair, so he needed a “haircut”.
 Also, I needed to change his expressions and eye movement.
 Here are two clips from this pharmaceutical video project for the production company, Eveo in San Francisco.
-Click on the black bar under the image and give it a moment to load the movie clip and it will begin to play.

 Another project that had me busy on a couple of separate occasions was creating icon illustrations of bio-tech equipment for Zymergi, LLC.
 The challenge for these was to illustrate the units in an elevation view; a straight-on view without any perspective.
 All of the photo reference I had to work with was photographed in a lab setting with plenty of lens distortion, existing lighting and obscured by other components.
 Not only did I need to tweak the perspective but needed to light them all from a similar light source as well.
 Here are a few of the units.